-Segment loss represents the loss from each segment without allocation of share of (loss) profit of an associate, other income, impairment loss on other receivables, finance costs and central administrative expenses.
+Segment loss represents the loss from each segment without allocation of share of loss of an associate, other income, reversal of impairment loss on other receivables, finance costs, loss on disposal of a subsidiary and central administrative expenses.

 7. OPERATING SEGMENTS (continued)